cleaner-bot/website/docs/commands.md

 # Commands

-You need the `Manage Server` or `Administrator` permission to any of these commands.
+You need the `Manage Server` or `Administrator` permission to use any of these commands.

 Arguments in [] are optional.